kevinfrei/cmake-format/README.md

 whole thing is pretty small, so needing to know details of fewer tools seems like a good trade-off.
 Maybe I'll migrate to `peg.js` in the future...

-I should probably go through the failures I fixed to get an improved test bed, but that's just not happening yet.
 I'm retired, and this is one of the sillier rabbit-holes I've gone down.
 I do, however, appear to have gone _all the way down_ this rabbit-hole.

-Next step: Actually pretty-printing!

 ### TODO:

-- Start making the printer actually print things nicely.
+- Document the settings
+- Publish to NPM (and make it something you can invoke globally, right?)